piyush2896/Image/README.md

 ## Custom Activation Function
 Since tensorflow doesn't have any leaky relu functionality in `nn` submdoule.
 I decided to go with it.
-As can be seen in `model.py` at `line 51` my implementation of leaky relu using lambdas was as follows.</ br>
+As can be seen in `model.py` at `line 51` my implementation of leaky relu using lambdas was as follows.

 ```relu = lambda x: tf.nn.relu(x) - alpha * tf.nn.relu(-x)```

 One benefit of using Relu (Non-leaky) is that it gives you a non-diminishing gradient in positive half.